alwaysdata/documentation/sites/formatting-http-logs/index.en.md

 ## Specific cases

-To display the client IP behind [Cloudflare](https://support.cloudflare.com/hc/en-us/articles/200170986-How-does-Cloudflare-handle-HTTP-Request-headers-) use `{request_header:cf-connecting-ip}`.
+To display the user IP behind [Cloudflare](https://support.cloudflare.com/hc/en-us/articles/200170986-How-does-Cloudflare-handle-HTTP-Request-headers-) use `{request_header:cf-connecting-ip}`.

 [^1]: May be formatted in line with the [strftime](https://docs.python.org/3.6/library/datetime.html?highlight=strftime#strftime-strptime-behavior) syntax. *Examples:* `{completion_date:{%d/%b/%Y}}` *→ 16/Jul/2018,* `{completion_date:{%H:%M:%S}}` *→ 12:04:07*
 [^2]: Only one header can be specified.
 E.g.: `{request_header:authorization}`, `{response_header:age}` (to be used with the [HTTP cache]({{< ref "sites/http-cache" >}}))